trinhdaiphuc/Source-code-marking/README.md

 # Source code marking

 ## Run your project in local

 ### Set up environment variables

 - Assume you have already installed mongodb and it run on port 27017
 - Create .env file and set up your local environment base on .env_example file

-### Build package:
+### Build package

 `make build-binary`

-### Run server:
+### Run server

 `make run-binary`